-To specifically target these users, your marketplace’s ad forms should be as dynamic as your listing pages, with page titles and other technical SEO requirements adjusting dynamically depending on the users’ choices.
+Your marketplace’s ad forms should be as dynamic as your listing pages to target these users.
+Page titles and other technical SEO requirements adjust dynamically depending on the users’ choices.
 Then complete the optimization of these pages by including keywords that are being used by sellers in your markets, for eg ‘sell used iPhone ‘

 Want more advice from Oliver Winberg?
-Check out our webinar how to improve your online marketplace SEO and attract more organic traffic or download the comprehensive keyword research for online marketplaces checklist.
+Check out our webinar on improving your online marketplace SEO and attracting more organic traffic, or download the comprehensive keyword research for online marketplaces checklist.

 This concludes part 1 of our guide to top marketplace SEO.

-Part 2 covers how to supplement user-generated content with created content, we look at which KPI’s to track and which challenges are unique to online marketplace SEO.
-You can find part 2 here.
+Part 2 covers how to supplement user-generated content with created content; we look at which KPI’s to track and which challenges are unique to online marketplace SEO.

 Oliver Winberg has spent the past 20+ years working in the highly competitive classifieds advertising space in South Africa – employed at the highly successful and innovative Junk Mail Digital Media.